flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 Sentence: "The grass is green ." - 5 Tokens
 ```

 The second way allows you to write your own tokenization routine.
-Check the code of `flair.data.Tokenizer` and it's implementations (e.g. `flair.data.SegTokTokenizer` or `flair.data.SpacyTokenizer`) to have an idea of how to add your own tokenization.
+Check the code of `flair.data.Tokenizer` and it's implementations (e.g. `flair.data.SegtokTokenizer` or `flair.data.SpacyTokenizer`) to have an idea of how to add your own tokenization.

 ## Adding Labels